ArtSaver has been a pet project of mine for many, many years, and it has grown into a small set of programs:

 Note that the following screen recordings show only some of the posible configurations.
 And you can change a lot of the parameters, such as the image duration.

-For the regular app: launch it, go to the app's Preferences, and select the folder of your images.
+For the regular app: launch it, go to the app's Settings, and select the folder of your images.
 Also, make any adjustments to the other settings you want.

-For the screensaver (the one that sits in System Preferences): don't forget to go to System Preferences → Desktop & Screen Savers and select ArtSaver in the list on the left-hand side!
+For the screensaver (the one that sits in System Settings): don't forget to go to System Settings → Desktop & Screen Savers and select ArtSaver in the list on the left-hand side!
 Then click on Screen Saver Options and choose the folder of your images.

-For those of you switching from ArtSaver to ArtSaverApp: please note that you need to set ArtSaverApp up by clicking on the app itself once you have downloaded it, NOT by going to System Preferences / Desktop & Screen saver - the app no longer works from this location!
+For those of you switching from ArtSaver to ArtSaverApp: please note that you need to set ArtSaverApp up by double-clicking on the app itself once you have downloaded it, NOT by going to System Settings / Screen saver - the app no longer works from this location!
 Also please remember: both the screensaver and the app maintain different settings for different monitors.

-In the rare case ArtSaver acts funny (this might happen if you have an older version), please try to clear out any old settings/preferences.
+In case ArtSaver acts funny (this might happen if you have an older version), please try to clear out any old settings/preferences.
 To do so:

 If you'd rather have your Mac launch ArtSaverApp automatically for you after some idle time (like it does with real screensavers), but don't want to miss the keyboard controls, then you might want to try the helper app ArtSaver Auto Launcher (see section Download above).
 Download it, launch it (a new little icon will appear in the top right status bar), make the settings you want, then sit back, and let it launch ArtSaverApp for you after the set idle time.
 That's it.
 (Of course, you can still launch ArtSaverApp yourself as usual, too.)